thomvolker/Website_Thom/content/authors/thomvolker/_index.md

 title: Thom Volker
 user_groups:
 - Researchers
-- Visitors
 ---

-I am a second year's Statistics student at the UU, with an interest in
+I am a second year's Statistics student at the UU, with an interest in data science.